 Intensive coursework links you to fellow students across Indiana and other states.
 You converse, work in teams, and complete individual projects with instructors-as-coaches.
 You tie general principles to observations and experiences in your own home area.
 Customized options include internships, directed readings, and directed research.

-Your IU Online MLS prepares you to work in public services, technical services, reference services, and collection development at public, school, academic, and special libraries, in such careers as:
+Your IU Online MLIS prepares you to work in public services, technical services, reference services, and collection development at public, school, academic, and special libraries, in such careers as:

 - Digital collections librarian